-- The College of Medicine/Graduate School of Biomedical Sciences SPG Committee meets twice monthly at all locations to review the academic achievements and performance of all students.
+- The College of Medicine/Graduate School of Biomedical Sciences SPG Committee meets twice a month at all locations to review the academic achievements and performance of all students.
 The names and grades of students in academic difficulty are made available to the SPG Committee by the course director, systems coordinator and/or pathway directors.
 Student conduct and discipline may also be reviewed.
-These meetings are in addition to meetings that may be held at each campus to discuss students who are "off schedule" for any reason. - The School of Pharmacy meets each semester, the ASP Committee shall periodically review the academic achievements and performance of all students.
-The names and grades of students in academic difficulty shall be made available to the ASP Committee by Course Coordinators with additional input from the Associate Dean/Pathway Director. - The School of Dental Medicine meets semester, the Committee shall periodically review the academic achievements and performance of all students.
-The names and grades of students in academic difficulty shall be made available to the Committee by Course Directors with additional input from the Assistant/Associates and Vice Deans. - The School of Health Services Administration SPG Committee meets on a quarterly and asneeded basis to review the academic achievements and performance of all students.
-The names and grades of students in academic difficulty are made available to the SPG committee by the course directors. - The School of Podiatric Medicine Committee shall review the academic achievements and performance of all students concurrently with the Erie COM SPG.
-The names and grades of students in academic difficulty shall be made available to the Committee by Course Coordinators.
+These meetings are in addition to meetings that may be held at each campus to discuss students who are "off schedule" for any reason. - The School of Pharmacy ASP Committee meets each semester, wherein the Committee shall periodically review the academic achievements and performance of all students.
+The names and grades of students in academic difficulty shall be made available to the ASP Committee by Course Coordinators with additional input from the Associate Dean/Pathway Director. - The School of Dental Medicine SPG Committee meets each semester, wherein the Committee shall periodically review the academic achievements and performance of all students.
+The names and grades of students in academic difficulty shall be made available to the Committee by Course Directors with additional input from the Assistant/Associates and

+Vice Deans.

-- C. The SPG/ASP has the authority to call any student before it who has shown academic or behavioral problems.
-Students are submitted to the Committee for consideration from: - Any of the academic Deans; - Director of Student Affairs; or - Faculty members. - D. Students may be referred to the Committee for: - Honor code violations including any allegations of cheating or academic dishonesty; - Non-honor code violations including issues of professionalism, failure to meet financial obligations to the College or School, or behavioral issues either on campus or during clinical experiences; or - Failure to progress academically or academic failure. - E. Student names are submitted to the Chairperson of the SPG/ASP and placed on the agenda for the next regularly scheduled meeting.
+- The School of Health Services Administration SPG Committee meets on a quarterly and asneeded basis to review the academic achievements and performance of all students.
+The names and grades of students in academic difficulty are made available to the SPG committee by the course directors. - The School of Podiatric Medicine SPG Committee shall meet at least monthly (during the academic year) and may meet more frequently as the need arises.
+The names and grades of students in academic difficulty shall be made available to the Committee by Course Coordinators. - C. The SPG/ASP has the authority to call any student before it who has shown academic or behavioral problems.
+Students are submitted to the Committee for consideration from: - Any of the academic Deans; - Director of Student Affairs; or - Faculty members. - D. Students may be referred to the Committee for: - Honor code violations including allegations of cheating or academic dishonesty; - Non-honor code violations including issues of professionalism, failure to meet financial obligations to the College or School, or behavioral issues either on campus or during clinical experiences; or - Failure to progress academically or academic failure. - E. Student names are submitted to the Chairperson of the SPG/ASP and placed on the agenda for the next regularly scheduled meeting.
 If the matter is urgent, a special meeting of the Committee is called.
 Prior to the meeting, the Committee is provided with any written records, academic records, advisor input, attendance records, etc. prior to meeting with the student.
-These records will be treated with full confidentiality. - F. Students meet with the Committee and are informed of the reason for their appearance.
+These records are treated with full confidentiality. - F. Students meet with the Committee and are informed of the reason for their appearance.
 They are given an opportunity to address the Committee and allowed to submit any supporting documentation.
 The Committee members are given an opportunity to question the student. - G. After students have left the meeting and the Committee has considered the written records in front of it, the members confer and then vote on recommendations to be submitted to the appropriate dean. - H. The Chairperson of the Committee prepares and submits the Committee's recommendations to the Dean, who may accept, reject, or modify the recommendations. - I. The student will be notified by the appropriate Dean or Chair of SPG committee.